squidcloudio/squid-samples/todo-angular/README.md

 squid start
 ```

-2. To connect the frontend client to the local backend, navigate to the frontend directory and open the `app.module.ts` file.
+2. To connect the frontend client to the local backend, navigate to the todo-angular directory and open the `app.module.ts` file.
 Then, replace `us-east-1.aws` with `local`.
 To update the configuration and connect to the local backend:

 ```typescript
 SquidModule.forRoot({